alan-turing-institute/Advancing-Biomedical-Data-Science-Careers/assets/other-projects-overview.md

 - **Goal**: To enable a supportive and sustainable culture that fully includes data scientists and accelerates the impact of data science in biomedicine.

-## [PROMOTE](https://biologicalsciences.leeds.ac.uk/research-project/1/faculty-of-biological-sciences/710/biomedical-data-science-and-careers-leadership-group) - Progressing Routes and Opportunities through Mentoring, Openness, Training, and Equity for biomedical data scientists
+## [PROMOTE](https://lida.leeds.ac.uk/lida-health-community/promote-progressing-biomedical-data-scientists-careers/) - Progressing Routes and Opportunities through Mentoring, Openness, Training, and Equity

 - **Led by**: University of Leeds

-- **Project overview** (in progress):
-PROMOTE will map career pathways and barriers to progression in academia and make recommendations to favour the integration of skilled biomedical data scientists in academia and industry.
-Career pathways in partner organisations in other sectors will also be researched, and results will be collated into career advice materials for data scientists, and for use with students and early career researchers in academia.
-Results from these investigations will be used to inform a new mentorship programme for biomedical data scientists at relevant career stages.
-Alongside this, the project will implement initiatives to encourage research and caree interactions and exchanges between academic and other sectors.
-Finally, steps to increase entrepreneurship in the biomedical data science workforce. will be taken, increasing awareness and providing effective training, and increasing the level of commercialization of academic research.
+- **Aim**:
+The project aims to map career pathways for biomedical data scientists in a range of sectors, to understand barriers to progression to leadership roles and to initiate activities that promote change.

+- **Activities**
+  - HR analysis – understanding promotion policies, training and development
+  - Academic career mapping
+  - Industry career mapping
+  - Mentoring initiation
+  - Intersectoral exchanges
+  - Entrepreneurship and commercialisation activities
+  - Career advice materials